frawau/aioxiaomi/README.md

                     head: queue them but discard the head of the queue
                     random: queue the message then discard a random element of the queue
-                    adapt: switch to the so-called "music mode" and dump all the messages. after 5 secs inactivity, the "music mode" is cancelled
+                    adapt: switch to the so-called "music mode" and dump all the messages.
+                           After 5 secs inactivity, the "music mode" is cancelled

     - The socket connecting to a bulb is not closed unless the bulb is deemed to have gone the way of the Dodo.